Procedure Description

 Persistent bleeding or drainage from the incision

-At Parkview Spine & Pain, we specialize in cutting-edge, minimally invasive procedures like endoscopic medial branch rhizotomy to treat chronic facet joint pain with precision and minimal downtime.
+At Parkview Pain & Regenerative Institute, we specialize in cutting-edge, minimally invasive procedures like endoscopic medial branch rhizotomy to treat chronic facet joint pain with precision and minimal downtime.
 If you’ve exhausted conservative options, this advanced technique may be the key to lasting relief.

 👉 Schedule your consultation today to find out if endoscopic rhizotomy is right for you.